sysarmy/2023.nerdear.la/README.md

 This is the repository for Nerdearla, the Sysarmy event

+## How to configure the enviroment for the project

+1. Install python-virtualenv
+2. Create a virtual enviroment in a folder called env/
+3. Source that virtual enviroment with `source /env/bin/activate`
+4. Install the packages in `requirements.txt`

 ## How to run the project

 1. Source the python virtual enviroment with `source env/bin/active`